yast/yast-installation/doc/SELF_UPDATE.md

 ### Language Selection

-The self update step is exeuted before selecting the language (`inst_complex_welcome`).
+The self update step is executed before selecting the language (`inst_complex_welcome` client).
 That means the self update progress and the errors which happens during the self update process are by default displayed in English.